paulgstf/summer-school/README.md

 # summer-school
-Materials for 2-day course in Bayesian latent variable models
+Materials for [2-day course](https://ibiostat.be/seminar/summerschool2022) on Bayesian latent variable models at [KU Leuven](https://www.kuleuven.be/english)